Safe in Canada and the United States

 Making purchases at

-places where people run your cards through machines that automatically
+places where you insert or slide your cards through machines that automatically

 with your receipts.

 Dress to blend in

 clothes are from the mass merchandisers, the J.C.
 Penney's, the Levi and Dockers outlets, etc. Younger visitors should follow the less conventional styles of local younger people.

 The fancy outfits featured in Vogue, Gentlemen's Quarterly, and other such magazines

 are not the clothes worn by most Americans or Canadians.